Derek Jacobi

 BirthdayOct 22, 1938

 BiographySir Derek George Jacobi (born 22 October 1938) is an English actor.
-He is known for his work at the Royal National Theatre and for his film and television roles.
-He has received numerous accolades including a BAFTA Award, two Olivier Awards, two Primetime Emmy Awards, two Screen Actors Guild Awards, and a Tony Award.
+Known for his roles on stage and screen as well as for his work at the Royal National Theatre, he has received numerous accolades including a Tony Award, a BAFTA Award, two Laurence Olivier Awards, two Primetime Emmy Awards, two Screen Actors Guild Awards.
 He was given a knighthood for his services to theatre by Queen Elizabeth II in 1994.

 Jacobi started his professional acting career with Laurence Olivier as one of the founding members of the National Theatre.
 He has appeared in numerous Shakespearean stage productions including Hamlet, Much Ado About Nothing, Macbeth, Twelfth Night, The Tempest, King Lear, and Romeo and Juliet.
 Jacobi received the Laurence Olivier Award, for the title role in Cyrano de Bergerac in 1983 and Malvolio in Twelfth Night in 2009.
 He also won the Tony Award for Best Actor in a Play for his role as Benedick in Much Ado About Nothing in 1985.